-- Dedicate more teaching time to a particular issue or topic; - Deliver additional staff training
+- Dedicate more teaching time to a particular issue or topic; - Deliver additional staff training; - Invite outside speakers to work with pupils or groups of pupils.

 Governance

 Any form of child-on-child abuse including Sexual Harassment and any Sexual Violence is reported termly to the LAB as well as the Board of Trustees through the Performance report collated by the Headteacher of the school.